-As a sales leader, you should lead by example and become one of the main experts at your company.
-If other sales reps want to publish though, encourage them.
-The more content your team creates, the more opportunities your team will have to connect with prospects.
+As a department leader, you should lead by example and become one of the main experts at your company.
+But if other producers want to publish, encourage them.
+The more content your team creates, the more opportunities they will have to connect with prospects.